dginev/deprecated-CorTeX-Peripheral/README.md

 #### Quick Setup

-Painless setup for CorTeX processing on any machine:
+Painless setup for CorTeX processing on any machine (assuming all [prerequisites](./INSTALL.md) are installed):

 ```shell
 git clone https://github.com/dginev/CorTeX-Peripheral